ankosoftware/ng2-bootstrap-modal/README.md

     super(dialogService);
   }
   confirm() {
-    // on click on confirm button we set dialog result as true,
+    // we set dialog result as true on click on confirm button,
-    // ten we can get dialog result from caller code this.result = true;
+    // then we can get dialog result from caller code this.result = true;
     this.close();
   }